nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `/accept INDEX`: Changes the status of the application at index `INDEX` in the displayed list to `ACCEPTED`.
 * `/pending INDEX`: Changes the status of the application at index `INDEX` in the displayed list to `PENDING`.
 * `/reject INDEX`: Changes the status of the application at index `INDEX` in the displayed list to `REJECTED`.
-*  The `INDEX` refers to the position of an application in the displayed list, relative to the current filtered or listed view.
+*  The `INDEX` refers to the position of an application in the displayed list.
 * `INDEX` **must be a positive integer** (e.g., 1, 2, 3, …).
 * `INDEX` **must be a valid number** for the displayed list length (e.g., `/reject 5` is invalid if there are fewer than five applications in the displayed list).